jlhonora/mspgcc-install/README.md

 Install mspgcc in Ubuntu
 ========================

-This repo has a script to install and some utilities to use  [mspgcc uniarch](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu.
+This repo has a script to install [mspgcc uniarch](http://mspgcc.sourceforge.net/) (C compiler for [msp430](http://www.ti.com/msp430) microcontrollers) in Ubuntu, along with some utilities for it.
 It installs the LTS (Long Term Support) version of the compiler, which is the most up-to-date version.
 Currently, this is LTS 20120406. __Update__: The branch '20120911' contains a script to install the 20-bit development compiler, based on gcc 4.7.

 To build mspgcc you will need to install _at least_ the following packages: